top of page

 Consciousness is the tool with which we penetrate the world and thereby build up a symbolism that - as already mentioned - also allows us to understand the relationship with quantum mechanics.
 Just as matter is built up from the material particles combined with energy, so the symbols are built up from the analysis as the world of human experience and identification, which represents the spiritual "energy" as a "force field".
 The mysterious remains in all aspects.

-With this alternative view, I try to prove this connection between the problem of the physical world and the symbol-forming consciousness.
+With this alternative view, I try to prove this connection between the phenomenon of the physical world and the symbol-forming consciousness.
 To simplify matters for the reader, I will repeat what has already been said.
 The starting point is based on the wave character of the quantum world, which is comparable to the symbol-forming of the human mind, whose formative possibilities can never be comprehensively predicted.

 Symbol formation arises through identification, for which we also cannot find a binding explanation.
 Since there is no physical mode of transmission that allows us to grasp symbol formation, we are talking about psychic phenomena.
 The brain as the "place" of consciousness does not comprehensively explain symbol formation in its often puzzling variety, since electrochemical synaptic mechanisms could not in themselves generate or shape symbol formation.
 How a concrete symbol formation occurs cannot be proven with fixed causes, although there is talk of undetectable psychons..

+To illustrate this connection, I need to go back to the theories of quantum mechanics.
 The smallest is represented in the enigmatic and contradictory quantum physics.
 Einstein, however, could not accept the interpretations of quantum physics, which makes the difference between quantum physics and the theory of relativity clear.
 As clear as symbolic formations often turn out to be aberrations from an analytical point of view, because they can express a seemingly unprovable connection.
 But already the symbol formations in everyday life and in languages contain a "spiritual" aspect, since they only come into being through identifications that are recognised and used as given in the social environment.

-One implication is that the fundamental interactions in the physical world between bodies, fields, particles and systems represent the interconnectedness of the four concepts (see introductory image of this chapter), as we also recognise them in the structure of consciousness and its symbolic formations.
+One implication is that the fundamental interactions in the physical world between bodies, fields, particles and systems (multiplicity of quantum particles) represent the interconnectedness of the four concepts (see introductory image of this chapter), as we also recognise them in the structure of consciousness and its symbolic formations.
 Matter (brain) and psyche therefore reflect the phenomena of quantum physics, which creates an enigmatic two-entity, a mondualism, out of the distinguishable two-entity, as it can be demonstrated in both aspects.

 In a figurative sense, consciousness reveals to us the "energy" of the spiritual symbolic formations through identification.
 Compare a quantum field with identification.
 It connects two things via the "field" of identification without being subject to limits, which also applies to the quantum field.
 For two quantum particles that are arbitrarily far away from each other reveal their connection.
 If one of the particles is measured, the other takes on the corresponding property at the same moment.
 There is no explanation for this within the framework of the usual world view, a statement by the quantum physicist Anton Zeilinger.[3]
 Visualise the symbol of the tree, which connects reality and its symbolism at the same time, without having to see it.